kubernetes-sigs/external-dns/docs/tutorials/aws.md

   * `external-dns.alpha.kubernetes.io/aws-geolocation-subdivision-code`
 * Multi-value answer:`external-dns.alpha.kubernetes.io/aws-multi-value-answer`

+## Associating DNS records with healthchecks

+You can configure Route53 to associate DNS records with healthchecks for automated DNS failover using `external-dns.alpha.kubernetes.io/health-check-id: <health-check-id>` annotation.

+Note: ExternalDNS does not support creating healthchecks, and assumes that `<health-check-id>` already exists.

 ## Clean up

 Make sure to delete all Service objects before terminating the cluster so all load balancers get cleaned up correctly.